Avoid vehicle rage: Walk There!

 Maybe there’s something about being in or on a vehicle that diminishes a person’s sense of proportion when it comes to perceived slights or criticisms.

-Just last week we had the bicyclist who went crazy on a motorist for telling him he he ought to follow traffic laws.
+Just last week we had the bicyclist who went crazy on a motorist for telling him he ought to follow traffic laws.

 Today we learn of a motorist trying to run over a cyclist who asked him to slow down.